 It is your responsibility as a golfer, caddie or spectator on the course to consider safety and strictly adhere to the following:

 - Practice play is limited to the designated practice areas adjacent to the clubhouse and parallel to the second fairway.
 Practice is forbidden on the course.

-- You are advised to take particular care when moving round the course in wet or cold weather when underfoot conditions may require extra caution, particularly on slopes and banks.
+- You are advised to take particular care when moving round the course in wet or cold weather when underfoot conditions may require extra caution, particularly on slopes, banks and bridges.

 - Steps on the course should be used with great care, particularly in wet weather.

 - Caution should be exercised when close to trees on the course, particularly during windy or other adverse conditions.
 While branches which are considered dangerous are removed, whenever possible, the Club cannot be held responsible for natural conditions prevailing at any particular time.

 - Buggy and trolley users are advised to use extra caution when going up, down or across steep inclines.

 - If you come across any dead wildlife on the course, you are expressly prohibited from contact with it and are requested to advise a member of the Club staff who will deal with it accordingly.